-1) To buy a cup of milk each school day for the impoverished Kindergarten children in Slangspruit school in South Africa .
+1) To buy a cup of milk each school day for the impoverished Kindergarten children in Slangspruit School in South Africa .

-2) To buy protein rich food for the two children's homes of Metropolitan Mission in India .
+2) To buy protein-rich food for the two Children's Homes of Metropolitan Mission in India .

-APRIL 2014 | SITE VISIT
+APRIL | SITE VISIT

-JANUARY 2014 | RIDE FOR REFUGE
+JANUARY | RIDE FOR REFUGE

-The rice bought with the Ride for Refuge fundraising money was delivered at Metropolitan Mission children's home.
+The rice bought with the Ride for Refuge fundraising money was delivered to Metropolitan Mission Children's Home.
 The joy was great.
 There will be enough rice for 2014.
 Thanks to all the riders and sponsors.
 For photos, see the blog page www.childsociety.org/blog/archives/01-2014

-OCTOBER 2013 | RIDE FOR REFUGE
+OCTOBER | RIDE FOR REFUGE

-Forty riders participated in the Ride for Refuge bike ride to raise funds for rice for 200 children in the Metropolitan Mission children's homes for 2014.
+Forty riders participated in the Ride for Refuge bike ride to raise funds for rice for 200 children in the Metropolitan Mission Children's Homes for 2014.
 The riders were successful in getting enough sponsors to be able to buy rice for most of the year.
 Thanks to all who worked so hard.

-Through very generous donations, CHILD could buy rice for the 200 children in 2 children's homes of Metropolitan Mission in India, which should last from February until October 2013.
+Through very generous donations, CHILD could buy rice for the 200 children in 2 Children's Homes of Metropolitan Mission in India, which should last from February until October 2013.

-In May, 2013 generous donations made it possible to fund 13 wells in villages in Andhra Pradesh, India, where the water has been scarce.
-Drought, electricity shortage and extreme temperatures of up to 48 degrees are causing a crisis situation.
+In May generous donations made it possible to fund 13 wells in villages in Andhra Pradesh, India, where water has been scarce.
+Drought, electricity shortages and extreme temperatures of up to 48 degrees are causing a crisis situation.
+See blog for updates.

-FEBRUARY 2012 | SITE VISIT
+FEBRUARY | SITE VISIT

-A group of ten including 3 CHILD directors visited Metropolitan Mission in India in February at their own expense.
+A group of 10, including 3 CHILD directors, visited Metropolitan Mission in India in February at their own expense.
 The team was privileged to enjoy the hospitality of the joyful staff and the children.
-The team got a first hand experience to observe how the generous donations raised in 2011 were spent on the various projects as directed (see below).
-Donations from 2012 were spent on: rice purchases for 2013; bathroom renovations; repairs of sewer system leakage, water tank, and mold problems in the children's home to improve the health of the children.
+They were able to observe first hand how the generous donations raised in 2011 were spent on the various projects, as directed.
+Donations from 2012 were spent on: rice purchases for 2013; bathroom renovations; repairs of sewer system leakage, water tank, and mold problems in the Children's Home to improve the health of the children.
 A scholarship was provided for a nurse graduate from Metropolitan Mission for her studies.